ahmadshalabi/luqma/backend/docs/domain-models.md

 ## Usage Pattern

-Domain models will be used:
+Domain models are used in:
 1. **Service layer** - Business logic and calculations
-2. **Data transformation** - Converting between external API formats and internal representation
+2. **Data transformation** - Converting between Spoonacular API formats and internal representation
-3. **Recipe manipulation** - Ingredient exclusion and nutritional recalculation
+3. **Recipe manipulation** - Ingredient exclusion and nutritional recalculation (see ADR-0010)

 ## Current Status